Responses to the following posts are welcome through the Refuge Films contact page.

 Located in one of my city’s poorest neighborhoods, Lincoln School earned standardized test scores that were a constant reminder of the so-called achievement gap.
 Hard as I worked, my African-American and Latino children typically performed below their white classmates, many of whom were bused in from a more affluent part of town.

 One way I sought to level the playing field was through community-building.
 Another was through enrichment activities, such as singing every day.
 This led to my first music videos.
-Hello Eek, a short documentary I produced with a colleague who shared my philosophy of joyful, at times raucous, learning, is a prime example of the kind of community-building I did with my children.
-You can view it by clicking here.
+Hello Eek!, a short documentary I produced with a colleague who shared my philosophy of joyful, at times raucous, learning, is a prime example of the kind of community-building I did with my children.
+View the doc by clicking here.